International Law Section

 Participation on one of our Committees is also a great way to determine if you would like to seek appointment to the Section's Executive Committee.

 For more information about the International Law Section's activities, please see our website at http://international.calbar.ca.gov/ and our Facebook page at www.facebook.com/CALBARILS

 The California International Law Journal

-The California International Law Journal is currently soliciting articles for its upcoming issues.
-Standard articles range from 15-25 pages, double-spaced.
+The next issue of the California International Law Journal will focus exclusively on issues related to public international law, including international human rights.
+As always, standard articles range from 15-25 pages, double-spaced.
 Short articles range from 4-8 pages, double-spaced.
 While most articles are geared toward practitioners and professionals, we also publish academic articles that may be of interest to our readers.
-Topics may include anything that pertains to public or private international law, including transnational commercial disputes, procedural rules for international litigation, international criminal cases, immigration matters and international human rights issues.

 New!
 Advertisement Spaces Available

-The California International Law Journal publishes three times a year and has a circulation of about 1,500 copies.
-The Winter 2013 issue is coming up, and there are advertisement spaces available for the businesses that would like to reach an audience of California lawyers who practices in various areas of international law.
+The California International Law Journal publishes two times a year and has a circulation of about 1,500 copies.
+The Spring/Summer 2014 issue is coming up, and there are advertisement spaces available for the businesses that would like to reach an audience of California lawyers who practices in various areas of international law.
 For a half-page ad, rates are as low as $300 per issue and $720 for three issues.
-If you or someone you know are interested in more information, please reach out to Ellie Kim
+If you or someone you know are interested in more information, please reach out to Ellie Kim or Julie Martinez.

 Meet Your Executive Committee